 A few notes:

-- Large bowl: As you wouldn't want to mash your cooked potatoes (nor the crunchy veggies), it is best to mix this potato salad in an extra-large bowl, with large spoons, inserting them from the sides and lifting from the bottom up.
+- Mixing the potato salad: As you wouldn't want to mash your cooked potatoes, mixing Grandma's potato salad in an extra-large bowl is best.
+Mix using large spoons, inserting them from the sides, and lifting from the bottom up towards the center.

-- Miracle whip: if instead of using light mayonnaise or sour cream you prefer miracle whip, go for it, however, you may need to balance the other ingredients, as this is pre-flavored with mustard flavors, dry garlic, and spices.
+- Miracle whip: if instead of using mayonnaise or sour cream you prefer miracle whip, go for it; however, you may need to balance the other ingredients, as this is pre-flavored with mustard flavors, dry garlic, and spices.

 - 500 g Baby New Potatoes or preferred potatoes